Rep. Samuel Young

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Young is shown as a purple triangle. (analysis methodology)
+Young is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Young sponsored bills primarily in these issue areas:

 Government Operations and Politics (25%) Private Legislation (14%) Taxation (14%) Labor and Employment (11%) Agriculture and Food (9%) Social Welfare (9%) Crime and Law Enforcement (9%) Armed Forces and National Security (9%)

 - H.R.
 17606 (93rd): A bill to amend section 305 of the Congressional Budget Act of …

 - H.R.
 17171 (93rd): A bill to amend the Internal Revenue Code of 1954 to exclude …

 - H.R.
 15782 (93rd): A bill to amend the Emergency Daylight Saving Time Energy Conservation Act …